mcandre/buttery/README.md

 U U U D D D (U U U D D D ...)
 ```

-This transition is more playful, with an effect akin to rebounding a tennis ball over a net.
+The `FlipH`/`FlipV` transitions are snappy, with an effect like rebounding a tennis ball across a net.

 ## None